 Genre

-So then, how exactly did God’s Holy Spirit choose to communicate that hope?
+So then, how exactly did God’s Holy Spirit communicate that hope?
 That brings us to a discussion of genre.
 We’ve not spent much time considering genre in this class because the books we’ve studied recently have all been letters, which is a genre we understand quite well.
 Revelation is different, though.
 Yes, John writes to seven churches, so it is a letter.
 But it’s also apocalyptic in nature.
-And many causes of misunderstanding in this letter stem from a misunderstanding of this genre.
+And many cases of misunderstanding in this letter stem from a misunderstanding of this genre.
 What would happen if you played soccer according the rules of football?
 It wouldn’t work so well, would it?
-It’s the same when you read a piece of literature, Biblical or otherwise.
+It’s the same when you read a piece of literature, biblical or otherwise.
 You need to understand the rules of the genre or you’ll end up grossly misinterpreting it.
 So, what does it mean for Revelation to be apocalyptic?

 Apocalypse is a Greek word meaning to unveil.
 It was written not to confuse or to mystify, but rather to serve as a clear unveiling of God’s plan to bring judgment on the wicked and to preserve his people for eternal life in his kingdom.
-In the Old Testament, Daniel is an example of this style.
+Apocalyptic literature is a kind of prophetic literature, talking about what will happen in the future.
 What appears to modern readers as strange visions and coded language was to the first century Jew or Christian a familiar set of literary devices, many of which were drawn from the Old Testament.
-In that sense, apocalyptic literature is a kind of prophetic literature, talking about what will happen in the future.
 But while predictive prophecy in the OT generally uses realistic language, apocalyptic uses a symbolic, highly stylized vocabulary to talk about events, both past, present and future.
 What that means is Revelation is to be interpreted figuratively unless the context forces us to interpret it literally!
 Very different than other genres in Scripture.

 The events in Revelation are real—but described in apocalyptic, or symbolic terms, rather than as a realistic, linear historical narrative.
 Throughout the book images are layered over each other, with common themes recapitulated over and over again to give us a set of strong impressions.
 In this case, the strong impression that God is in control, that he wins in the end, and that he cares deeply for his people.